-The Borough Council will conserve and enhance Colchester's natural and historic environment, countryside and coastline.
-The Council will safeguard the Borough's biodiversity, geology, history and archaeology which help define the landscape character of the Borough, through the protection and enhancement of sites of international, national, regional and local importance.
+The Local Planning Authority will conserve and enhance Colchester's natural and historic environment, countryside and coastline.
+The Local Planning Authority will safeguard the Borough's biodiversity, geology, history and archaeology, which help define the landscape character of the Borough, through the protection and enhancement of sites of international, national, regional and local importance.

-In particular, developments that have an adverse impact on Natura 2000 sites or the Dedham Vale Area of Outstanding Natural Beauty will not be supported.
-Development proposals within designated areas or within the Coastal Protection Belt will also need to comply with policies ENV2 and ENV4.
+In particular, developments that have an adverse impact on the integrity of European sites, Sites of Special Scientific Interest or the Dedham Vale Area of Outstanding Natural Beauty (including its setting) will not be supported.
+Development proposals within designated areas or within the Coastal Protection Belt will need to comply with policies ENV2 and ENV4.

 Development proposals where the principal objective is to conserve or enhance biodiversity and geodiversity interests will be supported in principle.

 For all proposals, development will only be supported where it:

-- (i) Is supported with acceptable ecological surveys where appropriate.
-Where there is reason to suspect the presence of protected species, or Species of Principal Importance, applications should be accompanied by a full survey assessing their presence and, if present, the proposal must be sensitive to, and make provision for their needs. - (ii) Will conserve or enhance the biodiversity value of greenfield and brownfield sites and minimise fragmentation of habitats; - (iii) Maximises opportunities for the restoration, enhancement and connection of natural habitats in accordance with the UK & Essex Biodiversity Action Plans or future replacements; and - (iv) Incorporates beneficial biodiversity conservation features and habitat creation where appropriate.
+- (i) Is supported with appropriate ecological surveys where necessary; - (ii) Where there is reason to suspect the presence of a protected species (and impact to), or Species/Habitats of Principal Importance, applications should be accompanied by an ecological survey assessing their presence and, if present, the proposal must be sensitive to, and make provision for their needs; - (iii) Will conserve or enhance the biodiversity value of greenfield and brownfield sites and minimise fragmentation of habitats; - (iv) Maximises opportunities for the preservation, restoration, enhancement and connection of natural habitats in accordance with the UK and Essex Biodiversity Action Plans or future replacements; and

+(v) Incorporates beneficial biodiversity conservation features and habitat creation where appropriate.